mreider/am/agilemarkdown-project/tag-stories.md

 ## Comments

  @mreider Ready for testing

  @falconandy it looks like this does not work am work -s p -t "foo oauth" - I thought I said this should be an "OR" ?
 Are you treating it like an "AND"?

+@mreider You wrote in Upwork chat "let's use quotes if there's more than 1. and it's an AND" I'll change it to OR